ss-invention/IT-Networking-Projects/Project-1/README.md

          Router(config-subif)# encapsulation dot1q 30
          Router(config-subif)# ip address 192.168.1.129 255.255.255.192

-- Every End-Devices in the different VLAN's must be use the same IP-Address as a Default Gateway-IP, which is already assigned to the respective Sub-Interfaces.
-So that Each VLAN's can communicate with each other by using Inter-VLAN Routing concept.
+-  Each End-Devices in the different VLAN's must be use the same IP-Address as a Gateway-IP, which is already assigned to the respective Sub-Interfaces.
+So that Every VLAN's can communicate with each other by using Inter-VLAN Routing concept.

     - For VLAN 10